Curriculum Intent – English

 “Excellent Experience = Excellent Outcomes”

-“Read a thousand books and your words will flow like a river” Virginna Woolf
+“Read a thousand books and your words will flow like a river.”
+Virginna Woolf

-With passion we can inspire our pupil’s love of literature and the study of language.
+With passion we can inspire our students’ love of literature and the study of language.
 We encourage their personal expression through exposing students to a range of literature across the centuries and understanding of contextual relationships between the writers’ and the life in which they are writing.

-Our powerful knowledge:
+Our powerful knowledge will:

-- develop fluent, confident, critical and skilful readers who read widely and love reading.
+- Develop fluent, confident, critical, and skilful readers who read widely and love reading.

-- enable students to understand writers’ intent and explore different viewpoints
+- Enable students to understand writers’ intent and explore different viewpoints.

-Our curriculum introduces learners to the overarching theme of ‘Good vs Evil’ in Year 7, where we study a range of texts across the centuries which have been chooen to be reflective of individuals in our world.
+Our curriculum introduces learners to the overarching theme of ‘Good vs Evil’ in Year 7, where we study a range of texts across the centuries which have been chosen to be reflective of individuals in our world.
 We then develop our investigation of what it means to be human in Year 8 looking at the idea of ‘Control and Freedom’ and how these themes feature in all works of literature, before embarking on a deeper study of ‘Identity and Society’ in Year 9.
 Our KS3 curriculum is sequenced, so that all learners can comment effectively on the intention of a writer and develop their own skills in crafting successful writing.
-The knowledge aquired and skills developed in KS3, guide students towards their GCSE studies in both Language and Literature, where learners become critcal thinkers and explore the idea of how ‘Power and Conflict’ is a driving force within us all.
+The knowledge acquired and skills developed in KS3, guide students towards their GCSE studies in both Language and Literature, where learners become critical thinkers and explore the idea of how ‘Power and Conflict’ is a driving force within us all.